 database files, and this tag is checked when the files are opened.

 Creating a compressed table, or a table with

-in the InnoDB data dictionary with the identifier for the
+the table type in the InnoDB data dictionary with the identifier

+for the Barracuda file format.
+From that point forward, the table

+cannot be used with a version of InnoDB that does not support the

 Barracuda file format.
-From that point forward, the table cannot

-be used with a version of InnoDB that does not support this new

-file format.
-To protect against anomalous behavior, InnoDB version
+To protect against anomalous behavior,

 To avoid confusion, for the purposes of this discussion we define the term “ib-file set” to mean the set of operating system files that InnoDB manages as a unit.
 The ib-file set includes the following files: